 There are a number of advantages.

-Firstly, space!
-Greater square footage could be for a new and improved living room, an extension of your current ground floor space, a utility room, bedroom, office or any other ideas you may have: a garage conversion offers abundant possibilities in your new increased space.
+Greater square footage could be for a new and improved living room, an extension of your current ground floor space.
+A brand new utility room, bedroom, office or any other ideas you may have.
+A garage conversion offers abundant possibilities in your new increased space.

 One of the biggest benefits of garage conversions is that you don’t need to build anything from scratch.
 The process is a repurposing of the space that’s already there so it’s considerably cheaper than building a new extension.

-While it’s always good to check for planning permission, the most likely scenario is that you won’t need any official consent for a garage conversion as it would fall under the permitted planning category), being a space that already exists.
+While it’s always good to check for planning permission, the most likely scenario is that you won’t need any official consent for a garage conversion.
+This is because it would fall under the permitted planning category.

-For those conscious of investment, a good garage conversion can increase the value of your home should you decide to sell in the future.
+For those conscious of investment, a good garage conversion can increase the value of your home.
 It can also create the potential for a rented space too, thereby creating extra income.

 Even if you aren’t looking to sell, a garage conversion will pay for itself in terms of usage and living opportunities within weeks.

 HOKO is an architecture firm with a difference.
 We understand that every design project is as unique as the homeowner themselves.
-That’s why we’ve developed a process that can be tailored to suit your specifications in order to reduce fuss and expense.
+So our processes suit you from start to finish.

 Want to find out more about our services, including garage conversions?
 Begin your instant quote now.